 The Bread Making Process

 There are twelve official steps in producing one loaf of bread.
-Our making the poolish above isn’t counted in this twelve-step program.
+The poolish above isn’t counted in this twelve-step program.
 Measuring, or scaling, out the ingredients is, in fact, step one.
 This step, here, is step two: mixing the dough.
 A loaf of bread seems like a pretty simple thing to create; after all, it’s only flour, water and yeast-right?
 Well, yes and no. It is just a mixture of those three things (give or take a couple more ingredients), but it’s the chemistry of the bread that can make or break the loaf.
 As there are multiple steps in developing your loaf, there are different methods with which you can achieve success.
 To add to the fray, I’ve gone and created a new one that I call- Marta’s Modified Straight Dough Method, or MMSDM.
 (Sounds like an alternative lifestyle now that I read it back to myself)

 The MMSDM is somewhere between the Straight Dough Method (combine yeast and water, add flour and remaining ingredients and mix); and the Modified Straight Dough Method (yeast + water, mix in fat and sugar, then add flour and mix).
 The MMSDM goes like this: combine part of the water, all of the sugar and the yeast into the bowl of your stand mixer.
 Allow the yeast to bloom (or be brought back to life) by feeding on the sugar and being warmed up by the water.
 Healthy, live yeast will begin to foam and bubble within minutes.
 Maximum bloom time is five minutes.
 If you don’t have a foaming mixture in your bowl after five minutes, your yeast is probably dead and needs to be dumped.

-Add the Poolish
+Add the Pan Sobao Poolish

 Step two of the MMSDM is to add the fat and the room temperature poolish to the mix.
 I’m using lard as my fat because it’s the traditional way Pan Sobao is made in Puerto Rico.
 You can use vegetable shortening instead, though.
 I pull the poolish from the fridge an hour before adding it to the mixture.
 This allows it the chance to reach room temperature, thus maintaining a constant temperature in the developing dough.